kwxm/nofib-plutus/README.md

 in the relevant `app` subdirectory.

-The programs have all been converted into standalone programs which it should be possible to run by typing `stack run` in the relcevant directory: this produces textual PLC output which I've been running via the `plc` command, but it would be straightforward to have the CEK machine execute the code directly.
+The programs have all been converted into standalone programs which it should be possible to run by typing `stack run` in the relevant directory: this produces textual PLC output which I've been running via the `plc` command, but it would be straightforward to have the CEK machine execute the code directly.
 Paths to various `plutus-*` libraries will need to be updated in `stack.yaml`.

-**WARNING** The `lastpiece` program solves a fixed-size puzzzle.
+**WARNING** The `lastpiece` program solves a fixed-size puzzle.
 The Haskell version runs quite quickly, but on the CEK machine the Plutus Core version quickly runs out of memory.
 It may be possible to fix this, but in the meantime `lastpiece` shouldn't be used for benchmarking.